 Nutella Filled Kiflice

 Soft and flaky Nutella Filled Kiflice that melt in your mouth.
 You may have noticed two variations of kiflice (pronounced as khee-flee-ce), one made with a pillowy yeast dough and another with a buttery pastry dough.
-A lot of Serbian recipes use the yeast dough and most Croatian recipes use the buttery dough.
-I find that both cultures go back and forth between each dough recipe.
-It depends on personal taste or the occasion.
+Which dough really depends on personal taste or the occasion.
 I loooveee the buttery dough.
 It gives the kiflice a soft and flaky biscuit that is so delicious to bite into.
 Rolled into croissant shapes and filled with a chocolatey filling, these Nutella Filled Kiflice are my favourite way to enjoy this dessert.
 Enjoy them as a special treat or make them for a crowd.
 This makes a big batch.

 About this recipe